What are Appeals and Complaints? Is there a difference or are they one at the same?

 Can I withdraw my complaint at any time?

-Yes, just as you have the right to appeal, you also have the right to withdraw your appeal at any time.
+Yes, just as you have the right to complain, you also have the right to withdraw your complaint at any time.

 What do I do if I am dissatisfied with the AOUs handling of my complaint / Appeal?